 House Bill No. 201 aims to expand student eligibility for the R.E.A.D.
 (Reading Enrichment and Academic Deliverables) program by including students enrolled in elementary schools that received a performance letter grade of "D" or "F" in the most recent school year.
-The bill amends existing law to require the state Department of Education (DOE) to facilitate the quarterly shipment of books directly to these schools.
-Additionally, it mandates that the schools distribute these books and supplemental family literacy resources to students in prekindergarten through fifth grade.
+The bill amends existing law to allow these students to participate in the program alongside those who already qualify based on specific literacy assessments.
+Additionally, the bill mandates the state Department of Education (DOE) to facilitate the quarterly shipment of books directly to these schools and requires the schools to distribute the books and supplemental family literacy resources to students in prekindergarten through fifth grade.

 HB201 Engrossed: 17:1(B)